Updated: May 31

 The other downside to having a thick door is that you still have to open it!

 Opening a thick door

-Whatever the scenario, we will try our best to accommodate your needs and requirements when you purchase door handles and entrance handles from us.
-We will ensure your door opens and closes behind you.
+Whatever the scenario, at Architectural Design Hardware we will try our best to accommodate your needs and requirements when you purchase door handles and entrance handles from us.